 In a hospital environment it is necessary to select the appropriate textiles that act as an effective barrier against the penetration or transfer of microorganisms in wet and dry state.

-In emergency situations, such as an outbreak of SARS or ebola, barrier properties against viruses are life saving.
+In emergency situations, such as an outbreak of SARS or ebola, and more recently of the corona virus, barrier properties against viruses are life saving.

 Resistance to penetration by infective agents